d2gex/afar_coper/readme.md

 In a nutshell, columns `lat`, `long`, `time` and `depth` must be named as such and `time` must be in `%d/%m/%Y %H:%M`.
 The coordinate system is **WGS 84 EPSG: 4326**.
-There must be a column in the spreadsheet identifying each row uniquely,
+There must be a column in the spreadsheet identifying each row uniquely, although its name is down to you.
+In the example above it is called "ID_Gil".

 ## 3.2 Configure your *setup.toml* file